esamattis/underscore.string/README.markdown

 => 'Hello'
 ```

-**include** available only through _.str object, because Underscore has function with the same name.
+**include** is only available through the _.str object because Underscore has a function with the same name.

 ```javascript
 _.str.include("foobar", "ob")